sashank1989/PeerShare/README.md

    implemented sophisticated searching algorithms; but an exact match.

    The server provides the interface similar to ones mentioned below to the peer clients:

 		registry(peer id, file name, ...)
 			Invoked by a peer to register all its files with the indexing server.
 The server then builds the index for the peer.

 		lookup(file name)
-			This procedure should search the index and return all the matching peers to the requestor.
+			This procedure will search the index and return all the matching peers to the requestor.

 2. A peer
    A peer is both a client and a server.